 How are Israel’s Arabs represented in politics?

 At first, their main representation in the Knesset—Israel’s parliament—came from the Arab-Jewish Communist Party.
 Independent Arab parties failed to gain traction for decades and were often banned or shut down.
 Although there are still efforts to limit their political power, Arab parties currently hold 10 of the Knesset’s 120 seats.
-With low trust in elected officials contributing to a lack of voter turnout in their communities, Arab citizens of Israel have never held more than 15 seats.
-In recent years, Jewish parties have increasingly courted their vote.
-The main Arab parties—Balad, Ta’al, and Hadash—make up the Joint List, a coalition that had included the UAL until it split off in January 2021.
+With low trust in elected officials limiting voter turnout in their communities, Arab citizens of Israel have never held more than 15 seats.
 Arab citizens of Israel have sat on the Supreme Court and worked in the foreign service, with a handful serving as ambassadors since 1995.
 Many have served as mayors, judges in lower courts, and in civil service positions.

-But Arab citizens of Israel have historically had little influence on Israeli policy.
-The grievances of their municipalities, such as those about rampant crime and a lack of building permits, are often ignored, and until mid-2021, their independent parties were never welcomed into a governing coalition.
-This changed when the UAL joined an ideologically diverse mix of parties that unseated Prime Minister Benjamin Netanyahu in a narrow vote in June.
-However, the UAL has no ministers in the new government, a concession it reportedly made in exchange for several reforms benefiting Arab communities.
+Historically, Arab citizens have had little influence on Israeli policy.
+The grievances of their municipalities, such as those about rampant crime and a lack of building permits, have often been ignored, and until mid-2021, their independent parties were never welcomed into a governing coalition.
+This changed when the United Arab List (UAL), also known as Ra’am, joined an ideologically diverse mix of parties that unseated Prime Minister Netanyahu in a narrow vote.
+However, no ministers in the new government were from the UAL, a concession the party reportedly made in exchange for several reforms benefiting Arab communities.